This post was reviewed and updated on August 7, 2020

 Loans and lines of credit are available with either fixed or variable rates, but fixed rates are more common on installment loans while lines of credit tend to have variable rates.

 A fixed interest rate means that the rate you accept is set in stone.
+You’ll be told the rate you qualify for when your loan application is approved, and it won’t change.
 Having a fixed rate may be best if you want certainty, as you’ll know your monthly payments won’t change.

 Variable rates often start lower than fixed rates on the same type of account, which is why they can be appealing.
 However, the rate may rise or fall in the future, which means your monthly payment could increase.

-In either case, the initial rate will depend on your (or the business’s) creditworthiness, the lender, and the specifics of your loan.
-A Nav account gives you free business credit scores and a free personal score from Experian.
+In either case, the initial rate will depend on your (or your business’s) creditworthiness, the lender, and the specifics of your loan.
+Open a Nav account to get free business credit scores.

 Personal vs. Business Loans and Credit Lines